Roe-dToAid/roed_to_aid_fe/README.md

 Future features could include:

-- Add functionality to allow a user to favorite meaningful spreads
+- Add functionality for all states
-- Add feature to connect with other users and share spreads with friends
+- Add feature for user to rate their clinic experience
 - Add login functionality

 ## Setup to Run Locally